 28 April 2017

-This Bill aims to reduce unfair differences in the health care received by people with mental illness and learning disabilities.
-It would require commissioners of health services to publish an annual report to the Secretary of State on whether services are provided equally, the health outcomes for these groups, and their experiences of care, to improve accountability and drive improvements in equality of care.
+The bill aims to reduce inequalities in the health care received by people with mental illness and learning disabilities.
+It would require health service commissioners to publish an annual report to the Secretary of State on (i) how equal the service provision is, (ii) the health outcomes for these groups, and (iii) their qualitative experience of the health care services.
+The overall aim is greater transparency and accountability in care for these groups.

 Generated 21 February 2026